austinnoronha/express-and-nodejs-sample-app/README.md

   </a>
 </p>

-> This is a simple node express chat app (for learning only) that you can use as a starter project template.
-It includes websockets for chat connectivity to and fro from server - browser.
+> This is a simple express & node.js app (for learning only) that you can use as a starter project project to learn.
+It includes jade views, routers index & users, server running on port 3000.

+Also additionally I have added a POSTMAN test collection.

 ### 🏠 [Homepage](https://github.com/austinnoronha/express-and-nodejs-sample-app)